 Beef stroganoff is the original family favorite skillet meal.
-This recipe is so decadent and savory, you won’t believe it’s a 30 minute meal!
+It’s easy to make and you can easily switch up the type of meat you used based on what you have or what is on sale.
+This recipe is so decadent and delicious, you won’t believe it’s such an easy 30-minute meal!

 Why should beef stroganoff come from a box, when it is so quick and easy to make from scratch?
 With so much thick, creamy sauce and savory beef, no one can deny that beef stroganoff is the ultimate comfort food.
 Even the picky, mushroom haters in the house will be coming back for seconds!

-We know and love this recipe with egg noodles, however beef stroganoff was traditionally served with potatoes, and across the world has also been known to pair with rice.
-We’re particularly fond of the egg noodles, but with so many possible varieties, there’s something for everyone!
+We know and love this recipe with egg noodles, however, beef stroganoff was traditionally served with potatoes, and across the world has also been known to pair with rice.
+We’re particularly fond of egg noodles, but with so many possible varieties, there’s something for everyone!

 I don’t have Worcestershire sauce on hand.
 Can I substitute with anything else?